A Brief Introduction to SEO

 You can find more information detailing local SEO here.

-By setting up your website to appeal to a National Audience, you’re letting Google know that you have your sights set on a much wider market.
+By setting up your website to appeal to a national audience, you’re letting Google know that you have your sights set on a much wider market.
 Let’s say that you are a company that sells TM Flow machines to doctors around the country, you need to find a way to let Google know that you need to appear on doctor’s search results across an entire country.

 This strategy is much different than local SEO.
-You are not reaching just people with 10 miles of your shop; you can reach anyone in the world searching for what you offer.
+You are not reaching just people within 10 miles of your shop; you can reach anyone in the world searching for what you offer.
 Now that might sound fun but it’s important to remember that you are now competing with every business in the world that sells products in a similar industry to you.
 You need to be able to stand out in the crowd.
 Below you will find some examples of when SEO should be used in a national strategy.

 National SEO Search Examples